tmp2tmp/eee/docs/hello_world.md

 - by **varg<>**-wrapped typed arguments (by-varg)
   Any arbitrary (including non-polymorphic or primitive) type of arguments is considered virtual.
   fastest;
-  slightly (about 8~15%) faster in general, or much faster when with virtual bases than by-virt
+  slightly (about 15~60%: varies according to the number of arguments) faster in general, or much faster when with virtual bases than by-virt
   But the established type domains of the arguments cannot be altered/replaced.
 &nbsp;
 &nbsp;